Board of Directors

 • Life Member of the Federal Bureau of Investigation’s National Academy Associates.

-Dennis Shepp has over 43-years experience from law enforcement and as a security management practitioner in North America and the Middle East.
+Dennis Shepp has over 43 years of experience in law enforcement and as a security management practitioner in North America and the Middle East.
 Dennis managed private sector investigative and security

 projects and recently was a professional development advisor for a major international energy company based in Saudi Arabia.
 He has managed curriculum development projects, built investigative and

 Dennis has been a faculty member for an international college and Alberta universities.
-He’s worked with internationally recognized education and training accreditation programs as part of the curriculum development.
-He joined ASIS International in 1983 as a pioneering member of the first chapter in Canada and has been an avid volunteer at the chapter, regional and international levels.
+He’s worked with internationally recognized education and training accreditation programs as part of curriculum development.
+He joined ASIS International in 1983 as a pioneering member of the first chapter in Canada and has been an avid volunteer at the chapter, regional, and international levels.
 Dennis currently represents ASIS International HQ as a faculty member on the CPP® (ANSI/ASIS Certified Protection Professional) Review Program.
-Dennis has his MBA (Master Business Administration) from Royal Roads University, is a Life Member CPP®, PCI® (ANSI/ASIS Professional Certified Investigator) and CFE (Association of Certified Fraud Examiners).
+Dennis has his MBA (Master of Business Administration) from Royal Roads University, and is a Life Member CPP®, PCI® (ANSI/ASIS Professional Certified Investigator), and CFE (Association of Certified Fraud Examiners).

 Dr. Lilley is a Founding Member of the Coalition for Canadian Police Reform.
 He is a retired anesthesiologist but continues as a Clinical Professor at the Faculty of Medicine and Dentistry, University of Alberta.
 John is a member of the Alberta Premier’s Council on Charities and Civil Society.
 He was nominated by the Premier of Alberta to receive the Queen Elizabeth II Platinum Jubilee Medal.